codev7777/review-backend/README.md

 - **Git hooks**: with [Husky](https://github.com/typicode/husky) and [lint-staged](https://github.com/okonet/lint-staged)
 - **Linting**: with [ESLint](https://eslint.org) and [Prettier](https://prettier.io)
 - **Editor config**: consistent editor configuration using [EditorConfig](https://editorconfig.org)
+- **Auto-increment port**: automatically finds an available port if the default port is in use

 ## Commands